The Perfect One Day in San Diego Itinerary for Your First Visit

 USS Midway Museum

 If you're interested in San Diego’s naval history, the USS Midway Museum is one of the city's top attractions.
-The museum, which is built on a former aircraft carrier at Navy Pier downtown, contains a collection of over 30 restored helicopters and planes.
+The museum is built on a former aircraft carrier at Navy Pier downtown and contains a collection of more than 30 restored planes and helicopters.

 You can visit the various ship quarters to see where the crew slept and worked while on board in addition to getting up close views of all the historic aircraft.

-You can use the audio guide that is included in the admission fee to tour the flight deck, the hangar, the engine room, and the galleys.
-The tour can take between two and four hours, so if you just have one day in San Diego, you’ll have to keep it on the shorter end.
+You can use the audio guide that is included in the admission fee to tour the hanger, flight deck, engine room and galleys.
+The tour can take between two and four hours, so if you just have one day in San Diego, you’ll probably want to keep it on the shorter end.

 Old Town San Diego

 Old Town San Diego State Historic Park is one of the best free things to do with one day in San Diego.
-The site represents the time period of 1821 to 1872 in Southern California and is set up like a village plaza, with shops, dining, and living history attractions housed in a mix of original and reconstructed buildings.
+The site represents the time period of 1821 to 1872 in Southern California and is set up like a village with a plaza full of shops, restaurants, and living history attractions housed in a mix of original and reconstructed buildings.

-You can admire old carriages in the Seeley Stable, visit the original San Diego courthouse, watch blacksmiths working at an old shop, buy handmade taffy at Cousin’s Candy Shops, and tour La Casa de Estudillo to see period furnishings and decor.
+You can watch blacksmiths working at an old shop, admire old carriages in the Seeley Stable, buy handmade taffy at Cousin’s Candy Shops, visit the original San Diego courthouse, and tour La Casa de Estudillo to see period furnishings and decor.
 The nearly 200-year-old Cosmopolitan Hotel, which still hosts guests onsite, once served as an olive cannery and stagecoach office.

-If you don’t make it here during your 1 day San Diego itinerary, you can also pop by in the evening for dinner.
+If you don’t make it here during your day in San Diego, you can also pop by in the evening for dinner.
 The state historic park attractions have limited entry hours, but some shops and restaurants stay open later.
-The colorful Fiesta del Reyes shopping center here has live music and a Mexican restaurant open for lunch and dinner hours.
+The colorful Fiesta del Reyes shopping center has live music and a Mexican restaurant open for lunch and dinner.

 San Diego Harbor Tour